sara-nl/griddocs/source/Pages/Service/system_specifications/dcache_specs.rst

 Bandwidth
 +++++++++

 With dCache, we have reached bandwidths up to 22 gigabyte/s, and dCache is probably capable of much more, depending on the circumstances.
 This bandwidth was reached between the Gina compute cluster and the dCache cluster.
-One, during an internal data migration operation, we have transferred 1 petabyte in 24 hours.
+Once, during an internal data migration operation, we have transferred 1 petabyte in 24 hours.
 With external endpoints however, bandwith is most likely limited by the network connection.

 Limits
 ++++++